adahera222/Sun-Dreams/README.txt

     Do you have testers?
 NO
     Do new candidates write code during their interview?
 NO Do you do hallway usability testing?
 NO

+PULL then COMMIT.
+Don't see your files

+Here are some unity scripts
+-Allan